bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

         label.bot "m₀" &m0
         label.lft "m₁" {dx:-.1} &m1
         label.urt "B" &B
+      done
       label.bot "t=${b}" (-3,-2)

-Note that if a 'for' command contains two or more loop variables, the loop will go so far to cover the longest sequence, and will automatically assign the loop variables of the shorter sequence to zero if they have already run out the numbers.
+    done

-Each 'for' command would have also defined a new environment variable that is '@' that will be assigned to an integer that equates to the current iteration.
-The first iteration will be an integer 0, and the second one 1, and so on.
+Each 'for' command would have also added a new environment variable called '@' that will be assigned an integer equal to the current iteration.
+The first iteration will be an integer 1, and the second one 2, and so on.
+Note that during the situation of a nested loop, the same '@' env variable will be overridden by the inner for loop.

+The syntax for each pairing is so far only supporting the "in" keyword, such that the loop variable is found to be followed by the word "in", and then the list of floats.
+The list of floats would follow the same format found in other commands such as "cartesian".